A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape: Discussion

-\textit{Agreement vs Sentiment.} We collected both agreement (``How much do you agree with this statement?") and positive/negative emotional sentiment (``How do you feel about this statement?") throughout the survey, and found that the two tracked each other almost universally---we have displayed only agreement data in the main text for brevity's sake, but the sentiment version of Fig.\ref{fig:multiscatters}b is available as Fig.~\ref{fig:p_multibar_sentiment} in Appendix \ref{sec:sentiment}, with emotional sentiment displaying a similar but slightly muted pattern.
+\textit{Agreement vs Sentiment.} We collected both agreement (``How much do you agree with this statement?") and positive/negative emotional sentiment (``How do you feel about this statement?") throughout the survey, and found that the two tracked each other almost universally---we have displayed only agreement data in the main text for brevity's sake, but the sentiment version of Fig \ref{fig:multiscatters}b is available as Fig \ref{fig:multiscatter_sentiment}, displaying a similar but slightly muted pattern for both datasets.

 \textit{Limitations.} This survey had several limitations and areas for improvement for similar data-gathering efforts in the future.